 Why are young forests important?

 When you hear the word, “forest” what do you think of?
 Do you think of dense trees, shade, or moss?
 If so, it’s important to know that young forests look much different than that.
 A young forest is a transitional habitat.
 A more accurate image you could think of would be something that is between a grassland and that mature forest you may think of most often.
 So why should you care about them?
 Here’s what the Michigan Department of Natural Resources says about young forests:

 “[Young] forests are highly productive as the trees in them compete for space and light in a race to the top of the forest canopy.
 For people, this means a steady supply of biomass fuel, timber, and wood pulp; it means crisp fall days hunting deer, bear, grouse, and woodcock; it means birdwatchers prowling spring thickets raucous with the songs of warblers returning on migration; it means family outings to harvest raspberries and morels; and it means blazing streaks of color for fall sight-seeing.
 For wildlife, young forests are rich feeding locations for migrating wildlife as well as those who stay year round; they are dense with foliage of small trees that provide cover from predators and structure for nesting; and their soils support a variety of flowering and fruiting plants and shrubs which host diverse and abundant insect life.”

-> Why do we need to cut the aspen and tag alder trees down?
+Why do we need to cut the aspen trees down?